michelangelorossi/michelangelorossi.github.io/_pages/publications.md

   * Reject & Resubmit, Management Science
   * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
 Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"DOI:https://doi.org/10.1145/3465456.3467573"</a>

+* <a href="https://ftp.zew.de/pub/zew-docs/dp/dp23059.pdf">"YouTube Adpocalypse: The YouTubers’ Journey from Ad-Based to Patron-Based Revenues", with Raphaela Andres and Mark J. Tremblay, 2023 (Current Draft)
+  * <a href="https://www.zew.de/publikationen/youtube-adpocalypse-the-youtubers-journey-from-ad-based-to-patron-based-revenues">"ZEW DISCUSSION PAPER NR.
+23-059, 2023"</a>

 Work in Progress
 -----

 * "Reputation Concerns and the End-Game Effect: When Reputation Works and When it Doesn't", with Chiara Belletti and Elizaveta Pronkina, 2023
-* "YouTube Adpocalypse: The YouTubers’ Journey from Ad-Based to Patron-Based Revenues", with Raphaela Andres and Mark J. Tremblay, 2023
+* "From Courtrooms to Charts: the Impact of Kavanaugh's Appointment on Music Consumption", with Luca Rossi, 2023

 Publications (Not Peer Reviewed)